 EdX does not support this problem type.

-In the unit where you want to create the problem, click Problem under Add New Component, and then click the Advanced tab.
+In the unit where you want to create the problem, under Add New Component select Advanced.